-The paperless office is becoming increasingly important as we move towards a more sustainable future.
+The impact of a paperless office is becoming increasingly important as we move towards a more sustainable future.
 It has been estimated that the average office worker uses 10,000 sheets of paper each year, which equates to a lot of trees being cut down.

-There are many benefits to going paperless, such as reducing your carbon footprint, saving money on paper and printer ink, and decluttering your workspace.
+There are many benefits to going paperless at the office, such as reducing your carbon footprint, saving money on paper and printer ink, and decluttering your workspace.
 In a paperless office, documents can be stored electronically, which makes them easier to access and share. making it easier to find the information you need.

 There are challenges that come with transitioning to a paperless office: